wp-plugins/text-hover/readme.txt

 1. Unzip `text-hover.zip` inside the `/wp-content/plugins/` directory, or upload `text-hover.php` there
 1. Activate the plugin through the 'Plugins' admin menu in WordPress
-1. Go to the Options -> Text Hover (or in WP 2.5: Settings -> Text Hover) admin options page.
-Optionally customize the options (namely to define the terms/acronyms and their explanations).
+1. Go to the `Settings` -> `Text Hover` admin settings page and customize the settings (namely to define the terms/acronyms and their explanations).
-1. Use the terms/acronyms in a post (terms/acronyms appearing in existing posts will also be affected by this plugin).
+1. Use the terms/acronyms in posts and/or pages (terms/acronyms appearing in existing posts will also be affected by this plugin)

 == Frequently Asked Questions ==